-Because the TrailVeil is a screen room, it doesn’t weigh much – only 5lbs.
-This makes it awesome to throw in the back of your car whenever you want to stretch out in your bug-free sanctuary.
+Because the TrailVeil is a screen room, it doesn’t weigh much – only 5 lbs.
+It is awesome to throw in the back of your car whenever you want to stretch out in your bug-free sanctuary.

 Inside, you get a comfortable 6’ of standing height.
-The floorplan is 6.5 x 5’, which is enough to fit a table and several chairs.
+The floorplan is 6.5 x 5’, enough to fit a table and several chairs.

-If you happen to get caught in the rain, the TrailVeil comes with an attachable rainfly.
+If you get caught in the rain, the TrailVeil comes with an attachable rainfly.
 However, there’s no venting on the fly.
-So it will likely get stuffy if you have to wait out a long-term storm.
+So it will likely get stuffy if you wait for a long-term storm.

-Plus, campers told a few stories of the rainfly not being very leakproof.
-For these reasons, we recommend this tent for fair-weather daytrips and hanging out at outdoor sporting events only.
+Campers also told a few stories of the rainfly not being very leakproof.
+We recommend this tent for fair-weather day trips and hanging out at outdoor sporting events only.

-- Included rainfly hasn’t proved itself in bad weather; tends to leak and blow around
+- Included rainfly hasn’t proved itself in bad weather; it tends to leak and blow around.

 Broadly speaking, SUV tents are complex pieces of engineering.
 After all, most are just as detailed as regular tents...except these have to hook or mount to your car!